 Finally, although the internet is a great resource for finding and comparing different providers and their policies, sometimes there is no substitute for picking up the telephone and speaking to someone.
 Once you have a list of prices and details of what you can get for your money, calling a sales team directly lets you do a couple of things.

-Firstly, you get expert advice.
+Here you’ll get expert advice.
 You may well find that a slightly different policy better suits your needs.
 Or there could be a better deal available.
 Secondly, by quoting prices from rival providers, you will often find companies lower their prices to secure your custom.
+There can advise on the cheapest travel insurance for over 70s, compare the average cost of travel insurance for over 70s, and basically give you some real food for thought when buying your much needed travel insurance thus improving your quality of life in your later years.